Qatar Affirms Israeli Occupation's Disregard For International Agreements, Resolutions Requires International Solidarity To End War On Gaza

-New York: The State of Qatar affirmed that the Israeli occupation's disregard for international laws, agreements, and resolutions, its failure to respect the activities and objectives of international organizations, and its persistence in committing crimes of murder and forced displacement against the Palestinian population in Gaza, especially children, women and the elderly, require international solidarity to immediately end the war on the Strip, and to exert all efforts to compel Israel to comply with the efforts to achieve just and sustainable peace in the region.
+(MENAFN- Gulf Times) The State of Qatar affirmed that the Israeli occupation's disregard for international laws, agreements, and resolutions, its failure to respect the activities and objectives of international organizations, and its persistence in committing crimes of murder and forced displacement against the Palestinian population in Gaza, especially children, women and the elderly, require international solidarity to immediately end the war on the Strip, and to exert all efforts to compel the Israel to comply with the efforts to achieve just and sustainable peace in the region.

 HE Permanent Representative of the State of Qatar to the United Nations explained that the two Israeli legislations targeting UNRWA contradict General Assembly Resolution 302 issued in 1949, which represents the basis of UNRWA's mandate, undermine the purposes of the Charter, explaining in this context that the State of Qatar calls on the UNGA to assume its responsibility under its resolution establishing UNRWA.